eggerdo/RobotRC/README.md

 ## Addendum

 In case you're wondering why we need the second device to control the robot since we can already do that with the first, consider this: If the robot server has access to the internet, and is visible to the outside (ports open, static ip, etc.) then your second device can be anywhere in the world with internet access and still be able to control the robot remotely.

+# Project Dependencies

+To compile the app from source, the two android library projects [DoBotsUtilities](https://github.com/eggerdo/DoBotsUtilities) and [Robot-Lib](https://github.com/eggerdo/Robot-Lib) are required as well.
+Import them alongside the RobotRC project, then make sure that the references in the RobotRC's project properties (Project > Properties > Android) are correct.